Practical Notebook for Asking AI the Right Way

 12. Learning / Concept Understanding

-My background: Know Python well, understand ML basics,
+My background: I know Python well, understand basic ML concepts, but

 What I want: